wsphd/fcculs/README.md

 Details:

 I've made specific decisions about the data.
-  This was partly done to make the overall process feasible, but also so that single file (.csv or .xlsx) would load into a spreadsheet completely.
+  This was partly done to make the overall process feasible, but also so that a single file (.csv or .xlsx) would load into a spreadsheet completely.
   It should be relatively easy to modify the code alter these assumptions.
 Specifically,

 1. Inclusion